ptrhvns/redhat/README.md

-Workspace for learning Red Hat.
+Workspace for learning Red Hat Linux.

 The `.apkg` file is an Anki deck.